Coffee Infused Tightening Eye Cream

 • tighten skin

-You’ve likely come across a coffee bean caffeine eye cream in a department store.
-Don’t worry you won’t have to shell out $35 dollars for half an ounce here.
+You’ve likely encountered coffee bean caffeine eye cream in a department store.
+Don’t worry—you won’t have to shell out $35 for half an ounce here.

 Related: DIY Lip Plumper